Cost of Gynecomastia Surgery

 The Complexity of the Gynecomastia Case

-Case complexity is the "grade of gynecomastia."
+Case complexity is dependent on the “grade of gynecomastia“.
 The grades are 1 to 4.
 The higher the degree of enlarged breasts, excess skin, excess glandular tissue, etc., the longer the surgical time.
 For example, Grade 4 will undoubtedly be a longer and more complex surgery than a Grade 1, 2, or 3.
 This means that surgery will likely be more expensive than a lower grade.

 Gynecomastia Surgery Costs